 Juicy, golden chicken cutlets bathed in a creamy, garlicky, sun-dried tomato sauce with just the right amount of spice?
 Yep, this is the kind of meal that makes everyone at the table fall in love – fork first.

-Why this recipe is the best
+Why this recipe works

 - The sauce is unbelievable – A dreamy blend of heavy cream, Parmesan, and sun-dried tomatoes, with just a touch of spice and white wine to keep things interesting.
 It’s the kind of sauce you’ll want to spoon over everything – pasta, potatoes, or straight from the pan (no judgment).